antonioyv502/Digital-Lock-System/README.md

 ## PSoC Pins
 Below are the pins used for the digital lock sytem on the PSoC5LP.
-Four digital inputs were used and three digital ouputs were used.
+Four digital inputs were used and three digital outputs were used.
+Two digital outpts were used for the outputs of the D flip flop's to see the current state.

 ![PSoC Pins](Schematic/PSoC_Pins.png)